 Thanks to the symmetrical design, you can easily use the Kobo Nia in either hand – at 172 grams (or 6 ounces) it's definitely light enough to hold in one hand (which can be helpful everywhere from the subway to the sofa).
 It's worth noting that the more expensive Kobo Clara HD is around the same size and weight, and has a similar design, but comes with more backlight options.

-Unlike some other eReaders we could mention – such as the Kindle Paperwhite, for example – the Kobo Nia only comes in one colour (black), though we doubt many people are going to take issue with that.
-If you want to add a splash of colour then you can pick up one of the £19.99 plastic SleepCovers, which come in blue, yellow or black.
+Unlike some other eReaders we could mention – such as the Kindle Paperwhite, for example – the Kobo Nia only comes in one color (black), though we doubt many people are going to take issue with that.
+If you want to add a splash of color then you can pick up one of the £19.99 plastic SleepCovers, which come in blue, yellow or black.

 There's not much else to say about the design of the Kobo Nia, which perhaps is to be expected from a budget eReader.
 It's neat and tidy and lightweight, without offering any of the sort of premium materials or stylings that you will find on more expensive models.
 You might complain that the bezels around the display are a little on the thick size, but then again they make the device easier to grip.